As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you want to find clustered pyrite cubic crystals, you need to search in the area of exposures, road cuts, quarries, of blue clay in Columbus.
 Head a couple of miles west of Chillicothe, and spot the blue clay exposures.
 There you will also find fine pyrite crystals.

-Dolomite crystals in Ohio are present in various areas, some of the best being Sandusky City, Genoa, or Clay Center.
+Dolomite crystals in Ohio are present in various areas, some of the best being Sandusky City, Genoa, and Clay Center.

 The area quarries and outcrops of Sandusky are great for finding dolomite crystals.
 In Genoa, the area’s quarries are also abundant.
 The limestone quarry in Clay Center is also filled with dolomite crystals.